scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 If you'd like to use the VM as a student, researcher, or instructor, our goal is to make this easy for you.
 Simple instructions are provided on our site for things like opening a terminal (including a description of what the terminal icon looks like).
 However, for an experienced programmer, the environment should be obvious to navigate.

+In our experience, some students will not be able to run the VM while others have difficulty getting regular access to a stable network connection (though fortunately, almost never both!).
+So, consistency across server and local versions of the environment is critical to effectively support students with either of these difficulties.

 **If you’re using VirtualBox**, we require a 64-bit CPU with support for 64-bit virtualization (note that some 32-bit *operating systems* will support this on some hardware).
 A reasonable minimum of RAM is 4GB, to allow for the host OS to operate comfortably, with 1GB of RAM plus overhead used by the VM.
-The full instructions for setting up a BCE VM on Virtualbox are available on our project website [BCE-VB]_.
+The full instructions for setting up a BCE VM on Virtualbox are available on our project website [BCEVB]_.
 In brief, one downloads and installs VirtualBox.
 The BCE VM is available in the form of a pre-built OVA file that can be imported via the GUI menu in VirtualBox.
 After starting the VM – a process that can be done entirely with the mouse – a user will have a machine that has all the software installed as part of BCE, including IPython and useful Python packages and R, RStudio and useful R packages.

 The VM can be halted just like you would halt linux running directly on your machine, or by closing the window as you would a native application on the host OS.
 You can restart the VM at any time by opening VirtualBox and clicking on the tab for the VM and clicking "Start" as you did above.
 Detailed instructions are provided for Sharing folders and copying files between your computer and the VM, and the various necessary configuration steps to make this work have already been performed.

 **If you’re using BCE on EC2**, even a micro instance is sufficient for basic tasks.
-Again, complete instructions are provided on the BCE website [BCE-AMI]_.
+Again, complete instructions are provided on the BCE website [BCEAMI]_.
 In brief, you can find our image (AMI) in the public list.
 You can readily launch in instance, and get instructions on connecting via the EC2 console.

 Communicating with the maintainers of the BCE project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^